Genhis/KRPC.MechJeb/README.md

 1. Download [latest release files](https://github.com/Genhis/KRPC.MechJeb/releases).
 2. Copy KRPC.MechJeb.dll to `Kerbal Space Program/GameData/kRPC` directory.
 3. If you are using Python, Lua or similar client libraries, you can start coding right away.
-For C++, C# and Java, find the relevant file in the release archive and link it with your project.
+For C-nano, C++, C# and Java, find the relevant file in the release archive and link it with your project.
 4. Happy coding!

 ## Modules